 With rooms overlooking both the American and Canadian Horseshoe Falls and directly connected to Fallsview Casino Resort, Hilton Niagara Falls/Fallsview Hotel & Suites is a decent Niagara Falls getaway destination.
 This full-service hotel features a breakfast buffet, nightlife lounges, and three signature restaurants in the heart of Niagara’s entertainment district.

-Hilton Niagara Falls offers a variety of room options including, rooms equipped with Jacuzzi tubs, flat-screen TVs, fireplaces, but it does not have a club lounge.
+Hilton Niagara Falls offers various room options, including rooms equipped with Jacuzzi tubs, flat-screen TVs, and fireplaces, but it does not have a club lounge.
 Golds and Diamonds should get the complimentary breakfast buffet in the main floor buffet restaurant or up at the Watermark on the 33rd floor of the South Tower and two bottles of water per day in the room.

 The breakfast buffet queues can be very long, but there are good choices with hot dishes, meats, potatoes, waffles, bread and muffins, and very good apple cinnamon muffins.
 The chef makes hot egg dishes, including omelets.
 If you are not an HHonors Gold or Diamond, the cost is $19.99 USD per person at the main restaurant or $24.99 USD per person at Watermark.

 From this hotel, to get to the road beside the falls, you need to take the Incline Railway for $11 USD return.
 Otherwise, it is a long walk, uphill on the return.
 There is also a nightly fireworks display at 10:00 pm in the summer, which can be seen from the Watermark Restaurant.

 The Four Points by Sheraton Niagara Falls Fallsview is a pretty unattractive 70’s hotel from the outside and has no executive club lounge, so this isn’t a great hotel choice at the Niagara Falls.
 It is also NOT at Niagara Falls, but it is cheap.